lucashn/peakutils/docs/tutorial_a.rst

 Enhancing the resolution by interpolation
 -----------------------------------------

-We can enhance the resolution by interpolation.
-Here, we will try to fit a Gaussian near each peak that we have just detected.
+We can enhance the resolution by using interpolation.
+We will try to fit a Gaussian near each previously detected peak.

 .. code:: python